 Policy and Procedures

-Title IX is a federal law that protects students, educators, and school employees against all forms of sex or gender discrimination, including: sexual harassment, sexual misconduct, sexual exploitation, dating and domestic violence, stalking, and retaliation.
-Marshall does not suggest that any case is more or less important but instead is a reflection of federal regulations that apply only to a specifically-identified set of cases.
+Title IX is a federal law that protects students, educators, and school employees from all forms of sex or gender discrimination, including: sexual harassment, sexual misconduct, sexual exploitation, dating and domestic violence, stalking, and retaliation.

 Marshall BOG Policy

-Only a narrow category of cases fall under Title IX.
-Those cases meeting the definitions and jurisdictional elements below will follow the Marshall procedures below:
+Only a narrow category of cases fall under the scope of Title IX.
+Cases that meet the definitions and jurisdictional requirements established by federal regulations will follow the procedures outlined here:

 Marshall Title IX Procedures for Students